For people looking into homeschooling, the requirement in Kansas to name your homeschool may sound ludicrous.

 Regardless, we hope you still have fun with it.
 Within reason, of course. 🙂

 This post was originally published in October 2014.
-It has been updated for timeliness and detail.
+We have updated it for timeliness and detail.

 Are you interested in homeschooling in Kansas, but don’t know where to start?
 See our complete step-by-step guide here.